preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 To edit a step, just expand it and use the settings as described above.
 To adjust the order of the steps, use drag and drop.
 To delete a step, click the dust bin.

+Don't forget to to publish to save your settings.

 Channel settings
 -------------------
 In Omnia 7.1, there's two options available for channels.
 When you enable publishing to channels you can also choose that at least one publishing channel is required: